Legal Advice for Compensation Insurance Claims & TPD Payouts

 A man on a crutch shaking hands with a TPD lawyer after a successful permanent disability payout

-Can I Get a TPD Payout in Australia?
+Requirements to Claim a TPD Payout in Australia?

 In Australia, you can claim a superannuation disability payout when an illness, physical injury or mental illness prevents you from doing your usual occupation or one for which you are qualified or have training and experience.
-To be eligible, you have the following:
+To be eligible, you must have the following:

 1. Been off work for a minimum of three months